rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

 if so, does it need to apply uniformly to each and every project?

-I'm going to argue that a coding standard is not nearly as important as a project level Developers Guide - unless your department only works on variants of the same codebase for all projects.
+I'm going to argue that a coding standard is not nearly as important as a project level Developers Guide - even if your department only works on variants of the same codebase for all projects.
 I'll also ask you to recall all the hours you have spent getting to a semi-done coding standard, giving up in the end because you cannot get an agreement on something like allowing an early return out